nickgaya/redbucket/README.md

     export REDIS_URL=redis://localhost:6379

 To start a Redis Docker container for running the tests, you can use the *docker_redis.sh* script.
-The script expects an argument specifying the Docker tag or repository, followed by the command to execute.
-For example, to run the tests with the `redis:alpine` image, use:
+For example, to run the tests against a Docker redis instance, you can run:

-    docker_redis.sh alpine tox
+    ./docker_redis.sh tox

+You can also run the script without a command and execute output to set environment variables in your current shell.

+    eval "$(./docker_redis.sh)"

+By default, the script uses the `redis:alpine` image.
+You can supply a different tag for the `redis` image with the `-t` flag, or a different image name with `-i`.